Emergency Medical Responder Certification Course

 Northwest currently hosts this course primarily as a distributive learning course online for the didactic portion of the course.
 There are typically 3 to 4 in-class days dedicated to skills practice, skills testing, and final testing.
 The course is conducted typically over 3 months.
 Hospital and ambulance clinicals are not required as part of the course; however, Northwest may offer an observer shift on the ambulance based on the interest of the individual and/or group.

 The course operates on a Monday to Sunday assignment cycle.
-Each chapter has prerecorded lectures in addition to chapter outlines, power points, and other learning aids.
+Each week, students with have several online assignments to complete.
 The estimated weekly workload is 6 hours.

 Northwest will host/design a course for groups or organizations with adequate enrollment and based on Northwest’s operational capacity.